lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 **Why KDF ships with its adoption scope.** The `DelegationFactory` and `DelegationContract` are inert on their own: without the Oracle and DSM integration they deliver no security benefit.
 Shipping the contracts together with their adoption scope is what actually closes the hot-key risk in this release rather than deferring it.

 **Why a purpose-built own delegation contract rather than reusing an existing solution.** Other delegation frameworks we looked into are far more complex and flexible than this role needs, and that unused flexibility is attack and misconfiguration surface.
-A minimal, non-upgradeable contract instead makes KDF's guarantees structural — owner can never `execute()` or sign, one active delegatee, immediate revocation with a cooldown-gated assignment, irreversible `terminate()` — keeping the audited surface small.
+A minimal, non-upgradeable contract instead makes KDF's guarantees structural — owner can never `execute()` or sign, one active delegate, immediate revocation with a cooldown-gated assignment, irreversible `terminate()` — keeping the audited surface small.

 **Why keep cryptography outside the protocol.** All signature verification lives in KDF, so the eventual move to post-quantum signatures means updating only KDF, not the protocol.
 The protocol just does a generic ERC-1271 check against the delegation contract address and never needs to know how a signature is produced, so a PQ migration stays entirely within KDF.